oatear/cider/README.md

 ![screen-2]

 ## 3. Preview
-Preview the cards the way they look with the tabular data applied to the templates.
+Preview the way the cards look with the tabular data applied to the templates.

 ![screen-3]